noah-shin/gamenotes/src/site/notes/290-299 TTRPG/295 Current Games/16 Forbidden Fey/Journal/Forbidden Fey Journal.md

 all our jewels grow slightly warmer before fading away

 OU
-- 'these jewels were bestowed upong the Chosen Ones a long time ago'
+- 'these jewels were bestowed upon the Chosen Ones a long time ago'
 - 'many a report of disturbances across the land'
 - 'someone in white manipulating ppl'
 - 'up in Elysium, only high noble folk can get in'